Upgrading from STOCK: Tips!

 Not true, and I can confirm that.
 I’m running VTA with the HKS SSQV 4, without a Speed Density kit.
 My tuner does all his tune bases on SD.
 My car runs fine, no knock or limp.

+You will need a Flex Fuel Kit, Fuel Pumps, and a re-tune.
 For the Flex Fuel Kit, I got the Visconti V2, which allows you to swap or mix pump gas and e85 freely without any harm.
 For fuel pumps, I got the ASNU 330lph.
-With my Alpha 7 setup, I got 603whp/605wtq (on 93 pump) and 646whp/661wtq (on E85).
+With my FBO Alpha 7 setup.

 DynoJet Numbers (FULL BOLT-ONS):